Free volunteer hours log templates

 How to Track Volunteer Hours in Excel (or Google Sheets)

-If you’re manually recording volunteer information, you’ll want to enter any attendance sheets and hours logs into a spreadsheet, making it easier to add hours and search your logs later.
+If you’re manually recording volunteer information, you’ll want to enter any attendance sheets and community service hours logs into a spreadsheet, making it easier to add hours and search your logs later.
 You can also record volunteer data directly into the spreadsheet.

 There are several ways to track hours using spreadsheets.
 For example: